Tuesday, 23 June 2015

 • supermarkets are offering great bargains with chicken; try to get the best you can afford

-• If cholesterol is not a problem, pour a light coating of oil into the baking pan and lay the chicken directly in it; this ensures a very crispy bottom.
+• If cholesterol is not a problem, pour a light coating of oil into the baking pan and lay the chicken directly in it; bottom up for first 10 minutes, top up for the rest of cooking to ensures crispiness

 For more heath-giving Chicken recipes, go to NavBar/RecipesI/chicken